colbec/juliacon2021poster/Q&A.md

 **Temperature control on the CPU is managed by the chip internally with auto shut down.
 Why bother to control it yourself?**

 To maintain the flow of the pipeline, preserve the state of variables and to increase the longevity of the chip.
+It's my understanding that the internal protection is there to prevent complete failure, not to ensure longevity.

 **Why don't you have a pure Julia version of these utilties?**